Alexandrbel204/EDA-Bank-Marketing/README.md

 through feature importance, stable across metrics, and aligns with expected marketing behaviors.
 This makes it the best candidate for deployment in a bank deposit campaign.

+Limitation of the analysis
+10.0.1 1.
+Dataset Structure and Bias
+• The data originates from a single bank’s marketing campaign, which may introduce sampling bias and limit generalizability to other institutions or regions.
+• Some categorical groups (e.g., poutcome=success) are strongly imbalanced, which may cause the model to over-emphasize rare patterns.
+10.0.2 2.
+Target Leakage Risk
+• The feature duration is known to indirectly contain post-call information, meaning it may not be available at prediction time in real campaigns.
+Although retained for modeling purposes, real-world deployment would require removing or separately evaluating this feature.
+10.0.3 3.
+Outliers and Transformation Constraints
+• Several features (e.g., pdays, previous, balance) contain extreme values and heavy skewness.
+• Not all transformations were applicable (e.g., log transform cannot be applied to negative balances or zeros), which limited normalization quality.
+• Winsorization reduces outlier influence but may distort genuine high-value behavior.
+10.0.4 4.
+Encoding and Feature Engineering
+• Only standard encoding techniques (OHE, LabelEncoder) were used.
+More advanced approaches (target encoding, embeddings) could extract richer information.
+• Interaction features were not engineered; tree models partly capture interactions but linear models remain limited.
+10.0.5 5.
+Threshold Selection Dependency
+• The chosen threshold (0.35 for XGBoost) is optimized for this specific test split.
+In production, threshold stability should be validated across multiple time periods or via cross-validation.
+10.0.6 6.
+Limited Model Variety
+• Only three models were evaluated.
+Algorithms like CatBoost or LightGBM, which excel on categorical data, were not included and may outperform the current models.

 ## Future work and recommendations
 1. Improve Feature Engineering
 2. Handle Duration More Robustly